tanviutreja/Smart-Waste-Detection-and-Segregation-Platform/README.md

 ## ✨ Features

-- **📸 Image Upload**: Upload existing images from your device for classification.
+📸 Image Upload: Upload existing images from your device for classification.

-- **🎥 Live Camera Detection**: Real-time waste detection using your device's webcam.
+🎥 Live Camera Detection: Real-time waste detection using your device's webcam.

-- **⚡ Fast Inference**: Powered by MobileNetV2 for quick and efficient predictions.
+⚡ Fast Inference: Powered by MobileNetV2 for quick and efficient predictions.

-- **♻️ Smart Guidance**: Displays carbon footprint, disposal methods, and recycling tips for each detected class.
+♻️ Smart Guidance: Displays carbon footprint, disposal methods, and recycling tips for each detected class.

+🤖 AI Chatbot Assistant: Ask questions about waste disposal, recycling, and sustainability with an AI-powered assistant.

-- **📱 Responsive Design**: Works on desktop and mobile devices.
+📱 Responsive Design: Works smoothly on both desktop and mobile devices.

 ---